-(1) The secondary studio zone shall be the area extending ten (10) miles from the perimeter of the studio zone and including John Wayne Airport.
+(1) The secondary studio zone shall be the area extending ten (10) miles from the perimeter of the studio zone and including John Wayne Airport and the City of Huntington Beach in its entirety.
 It does not include any of the areas that fall within the definition of the studio zone in subparagraph (a) above.